Dr. Chaiyasate

 chaiyasate kongkrit2

-Double Board Certified by The American Board of Plastic Surgery and The American Board of Surgery, with several years of experience, Dr. Kongkrit Chaiyasate provides patients with state-of-the-art care at the Center of Craniofacial, Aesthetic and Reconstructive Microsurgery at Beaumont hospital.
+Double Board Certified by The American Board of Plastic Surgery and The American Board of Surgery, with several years of experience, Dr. Kongkrit Chaiyasate provides patients with state-of-the-art care at the Center of Craniofacial, Aesthetic and Reconstructive Microsurgery at Corewell Health William Beaumont University Hospital.

 Dr. Chaiyasate Holds Special Interests In Craniofacial Reconstruction Cleft Lip And Palate, Craniosynostosis, Apert And Crouzon Syndrome, Treacher Collins Syndrome, Hemifacial Microsomia, Goldenhar Syndrome, And Other Craniofacial Syndromes.